Philanthropic giving for journalism

 - there has been no research in the Australian market among philanthropic funders to assess whether they are interested in giving to journalism and, if so, what incentives and barriers may exist.

-Gary Dickson, Research & Projects Manager, Public Interest Journalism Initiative
+- Gary Dickson, Research and Projects Manager, Public Interest Journalism Initiative

 Krystian Seibert, Philanthropy Australia and Swinburne University